aosabook/500lines/dagoba/chapter.md

 }
 ```

 The essence of the above function is to iterate over a list, evaluating some code for each item and building up an accumulator of results.
-It's a little hard to see that though, because the looping construct introduces some unnecessary complexity.
+That's not quite as clear as it could be, though, because the looping construct introduces some unnecessary complexity.

 It'd be nice if there was a more specific looping construct designed for this purpose.
-As it happens, the `reduce` function does exactly what we'd like: given a list and a function, it evaluates the function for each element of the list, threading the accumulator through each evaluation pass.
+As it happens, the `reduce` function does exactly that: given a list and a function, it evaluates the function for each element of the list, while threading the accumulator through each evaluation pass.

-Written in this more functional style, our functions are both shorter and clearer in intent:
+When written in this more functional style our queries are shorter and clearer:

 ```javascript
 parents  = (vertices) => E.reduce( (acc, [parent, child]) => vertices.includes(child)  ? acc.concat(parent) : acc , [] )
 children = (vertices) => E.reduce( (acc, [parent, child]) => vertices.includes(parent) ? acc.concat(child)  : acc , [] )
 ```

 Given a list of vertices we then reduce over the edges, adding an edge's parent to the accumulator if the edge's child is in our input list.
-The children function is identical, but it looks at the edge's parent to determine whether to add the edge's child.
+The children function is identical, but examines the edge's parent to determine whether to add the edge's child.

 Those functions are valid JS, but use a few features browsers haven't implemented as of this writing.
 This translated version will work today: